PhracturedBlue/ESP8266MQTTMesh/README.md

 ## Overview
 This code provides a library that can build a mesh network between ESP8266 devices that will allow all nodes to communicate with an MQTT broker.
-At least one node must be able to see a wiFi router, and there must me a host on the WiFi network running the MQTT broker.
+At least one node must be able to see a wiFi router, and there must be a host on the WiFi network running the MQTT broker.
 Nodes cannot (generally) communicate between themselves, but instead forward all messages through the broker.
 Each node will expose a hidden AP which can be connected to from any other node on the network.
 Note:  hiding the AP does not provide